seqscope/NovaScope/docs/basic_usage/job_config.md

 ##### Main Request
 Below are request options for NovaScope's [main functionalities](../home/workflow_structure.md#main-workflow), alongside their final output and links to detailed output information.

-For more insights into the excution flow, please consult the [execution flow by request](../fulldoc/execution_guide/rule_execution.md) alongside the [rulegraph](https://seqscope.github.io/NovaScope/#an-overview-of-the-workflow-structure).

 | Option              | Final Output Files                                                                                 | Details      |
 |---------------------|----------------------------------------------------------------------------------------------------|--------------|